benblazak/ergodox-firmware/readme.md

   (https://github.com/dyuri/ergodox-firmware) of rev-2.
 Not merged, but I plan to implement the features later, if I can.
 See [Pull Request #28] (https://github.com/benblazak/ergodox-firmware/pull/28).

+Status:
+* School is starting again late August 2013.
+It looks to be a busy semester, so I may not have that much time to work on it.
+I wasn't able to get nearly the amount done this summer that I had hoped, other things taking precedence, but I still plan to finish everything I've already talked about: macro recording, (attempt) USB features, layout examples, and other documentation.